Office of E-Government & Information Technology

-The Office of E-Government & Information Technology, also called the E-Gov office or the Office of the Federal CIO (OFCIO), develops and guides the U.S. federal government's use of Internet-based technologies for the public to interact with the government.
+The Office of E-Government & Information Technology, also called the E-Gov office or the Office of the Federal Chief Information Officer (OFCIO), develops and guides the U.S. federal government's use of Internet-based technologies for the public to interact with the government.
 The office is part of the Office of Management and Budget.

 The E-Gov office is headed by the Federal Chief Information Officer of the United States.

 History

 The E-Government Act of 2002 defined and authorized creation of this office.